alttch/bma-info/eva-webengine/framework_migration.rst

 Migration from EVA ICS JS Framework
 ***********************************

-EVA ICS WebEngine is fully compatible with EVA ICS JS Framework except the
+EVA ICS WebEngine is fully compatible with :doc:`../eva-js-framework/index` except the following:
-following:

 * WebEngine is distributed as a ES/UMD modules only (with TypeScript definitions)